yhlien1221/Leveraging-NLP-in-Medical-Prescription/README.md

 The project was divided into multiple tasks.
 This repository includes contributions primarily related to:

 - **Task 1: Data Collection**
-  -Scrape data from online sources using libraries like BeautifulSoup and Scrapy.
+  - Scrape data from online sources using libraries like BeautifulSoup and Scrapy.
-  -Store raw data in a centralized repository.
+  - Store raw data in a centralized repository.

 - **Task 2: Data Preprocessing**
   - Data cleaning, tokenization, entity labeling.